w-okada/voice-changer/README.md

 * Slightly degraded performance (up to 25% reduction) can be observed with multi-GPU setups.

+### All versions

+* On first startup, voice may not change or errors may occur until Chunk and Extra settings are changed.
+Workaround is to change Chunk and Extra.

 ## How to use

 ### Running locally on Windows